jayrambhia/jayrambhia.github.com/_posts/2016-09-07-android-viewpager-cards2.markdown

 layout: post
 slug: android-viewpager-cards-2
 title: ViewPager Animations
 description: Meaningful UI and animations with Android ViewPager - Let's make ViewPagers fun!
 After adding the transformations, let's add some animations to the ViewPager elements.
+These animations will make your app stand out in the crowd.
-keywords: [android, android development, androiddev, dev, viewpager, cards, card, ui, duolingo, animation, transitions]
+keywords: [android, android development, androiddev, dev, viewpager cards, android card, android ui, duolingo, viewpager animation, transitions, blur bitmap]
+series: android-ui
+series_title: Animate your ViewPagers
+series_description: When it comes to animations, android apps are significantly behind the curve compared to iOS apps.
+Despite the great work from Google in the material design and animations, we don't see much animation in android apps.
+In this article, I show how adding meaningful animation to your ViewPager contents can make your app stand out.
 ---

 Meaningful transitions and animations makes the UI more elegant.
 Now, I'm no UI expert but I can say when I like a thing better than the other.
 Well, this post is about that.
 Adding animations is good but adding intuitive animations is better.
 In the previous post, I talked about view position in ViewPager - [ViewPager cards inspired by "ViewPager class inspired by Duolingo"](/blog/android-viewpager-cards-1).